 In November 2003, our Board approved a form of employment agreement for Executive Vice Presidents and certain other senior employees.
-The Company entered into an employment agreement with Richard S. Levy, effective November 21, 2003.
 The form of employment agreement for the Executive Vice Presidents and certain other senior employees was amended in December 2008 to comply with Section 409A of the Internal Revenue Code of 1986, as amended.
-In April 2012, the employment agreements with our Executive Vice Presidents and certain other senior employees were amended to increase the amount payable upon an "involuntary termination" of the executive's employment within 24 months following a change in control.
-The Company entered into an employment agreement with Reid M. Huber in May 2011 and Wenqing Yao in November 2003 while each served as one of our senior employees.
+In April 2012, the employment agreements with our Executive Vice Presidents and certain other senior employees were amended to increase the amount payable upon an "involuntary termination" of the executive's employment within

+24 months following a change in control.
+The Company entered into an employment agreement with Reid M. Huber in May 2011, Steven H. Stein in March 2015 and Wenqing Yao in November 2003 while each served as one of our senior employees.
 The Company entered into an employment agreement with David W. Gryska in October 2014 upon his employment as Executive Vice President and Chief Financial Officer.